 - the price you propose to pay (you can get a valuation to work this out)

-Once the initial notice has been given, you become responsible for the freeholder's legal costs.
+You become responsible for the freeholder's legal costs once the initial notice has been given.
 You have to pay them even if the sale falls though.

 Step 2: the freeholder's response

-In either case, the freeholder has to get a court order to get you to leave and will have to pay you compensation.
+In either case, the freeholder has to get a court order to make you leave The freeholder must also pay you compensation.
 If you are in this situation, get advice.

-If the freeholder refuses for any other reason you can apply for a court order to force her/him to sell you the freehold.
+You can apply for a court order to force the freeholder to sell you the freehold if they refuse for any other reason.
 You have to do this within two months from the date you receive the counter notice.

 Step 3: negotiation

-If the freeholder's counter notice says s/he agrees that you can buy the freehold, there is usually a period of negotiation before the sale goes ahead.
+If the freeholder's counter notice says they agree that you can buy the freehold, there is usually a period of negotiation before the sale goes ahead.
 Most freeholders suggest changes to the conditions of the sale, which may include a higher price.

 Once the conditions of the sale have been agreed, you have to sign a formal legal contract within two months.

 Buying the freehold is only an option if you can afford it.
 It is usually more expensive than extending your lease and can be more complicated.
-Depending on your circumstances, extending your lease may be a better option, so you should get advice before making a decision.
+Depending on your circumstances, extending your lease may be a better option.

-What if I think the price is too high?
+Get advice if the price is too high